pfoo360/Filebase/README.md

 - Learn how to use Firebase's client SDK and Firebase's admin SDK/Google Cloud Storage API
 - Familarize myself with NextJS (file-based routing, SSR, etc.)
 - Work with TypeScript
-- Connect Prisma with a PostgreSQL DB and create schemas to build tables in the DB
+- Connect Prisma with a PostgreSQL DB and create Prisma schemas to build tables in the DB
 - Use Prisma's ORM
-- Learn about NextAuth for signins and persist signups in the DB
+- Learn and use about NextAuth for signins and persist signups in the DB

 # Improvements